-This program is offered at Clark State's Bellefontaine and Springfield locations.
+This program is offered at Clark State's Bellefontaine and Springfield - Downtown locations.

 The Paramedic Certification Program provides quality education in the "art and science" of advanced out-of-hospital emergency care.
 This curriculum provides for integration of knowledge and skills including pre-hospital environment, preparatory skills, trauma and burns, medical emergencies, OB/GYN emergencies, behavioral emergencies and crisis intervention.
-Upon successful completion the student will be eligible to challenge the National Registry Certification exam at the paramedic level.
+The program strives to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-Upon completiong of the Paramedic Certificate a graduate will be able to:
+Upon completion of the Paramedic Certificate a graduate will be able to:

 - Demonstrate technical proficiency in all skills necessary to fulfill the role of entry-level paramedic.